 Outpatient Speech Therapy Services at TULLY Health Center

 Speech, Language & Feeding Therapy for Children

-Pediatric speech-language pathologists treat a variety of communication, articulation, and language delays and disorders that can happen during child development or as a result of genetic syndromes.
+Pediatric speech-language pathologists treat a variety of communication, articulation, and language delays and disorders.
 SLPs determine the child’s current skill levels in expression, comprehension, and production of sounds and words.
 The team at Tully Health Center is trained in PROMPT, a multi-sensory technique to help develop motor control for appropriate speech production, and Sequential Oral Sensory (SOS) feeding approach and can address any potential concerns for both picky eaters as well as “problem feeders.”
 SLPs will engage with your child through play-based activities designed to motivate and teach children to communicate as clearly and independently as possible.

 Speech & Language Therapy for Adults

 Major life events like traumatic brain injury, cancer, and stroke can alter the way adults produce and understand language.
 Not only can these conditions affect the way an adult speaks, but they can also impact the way language is processed in the brain.
 Things like word-finding, pronunciation and language comprehension can become difficult as well.
 Tully Health Center’s speech team is trained in a variety of treatment approaches to address aphasia, apraxia and dysarthria for improved communication with loved ones.